mr-kingshuk/vinayak-night-canteen-server/README.md

      npm install
      npm start
      ```
+**Update CORS Settings:** In the server.js file located within the vinayak-night-canteen-server folder, modify the CORS configuration to allow development-side rendering of frontend routes.

 4. **Create a new account**:
    - Sign up for a new account that you want to have Merchant access.